audreyfulab/HGRN_repo_fork/README.md

-# Hierarchical Community Detection (HCD) with graph embedding
+# Deep learning based Hierarchical Community Detection (DeepHCD) with graph embedding

 ![](HCD_logo_1.jpg).
 This image was generated with Dall-E 3